quantifiedcode/python-anti-patterns/docs/correctness/do_not_assign_a_lambda_expression.rst

 The sole advantage that a ``lambda`` expression has over a ``def`` is that the ``lambda`` can be anonymously embedded within a larger expression.
 If you are going to assign a name to a ``lambda``, you are better off just defining it as a ``def``.

+From the PEP 8 Style Guide:

+    Yes:

+    def f(x): return 2*x

+    No:

+    f = lambda x: 2*x

+    The first form means that the name of the resulting function object is specifically 'f' instead of the generic '<lambda>'.
+This is more useful for tracebacks and string representations in general.
+The use of the assignment statement eliminates the sole benefit a lambda expression can offer over an explicit def statement (i.e. that it can be embedded inside a larger expression)

 Examples
 ----------